 The Vikings lead 28-7 at Lambeau Field, with the Packers set to receive the second-half kickoff.
 The blowout, for the moment, isn’t in historic territory, but the Vikings’ command of the game has been clear.

-Sam Darnold is 11 of 15 for 136 yards and three touchdowns, throwing with little pressure from Packers defenders and carving up a Packers secondary depleted by injuries.
-Green Bay’s insistence on playing man coverage against Justin Jefferson, especially in the red zone, has been perplexing, but the Vikings have been happy to take advantage of it.
+Sam Darnold is 11-for-15 for 136 yards and three touchdowns, throwing with little pressure from Packers defenders and carving up a Green Bay secondary depleted by injuries.
+The Packers’ insistence on playing man coverage against Justin Jefferson, especially in the red zone, has been perplexing, but the Vikings have been happy to take advantage of it.

-The Vikings have outgained the Packers 192-151, and held Green Bay to two third-down conversions on seven attempts.
-We’ll see if they can produce another lopsided victory in the second half. — BEN GOESSLING
+The Vikings have outgained the Packers 192-151 and held Green Bay to two third-down conversions on seven attempts.
+We’ll see whether they can produce another lopsided victory in the second half. — BEN GOESSLING

 1:40 p.m.: Muffed punt leads to Packers TD

 On the next play, Jordan Love hit Romeo Doubs for a 2-yard gain, but Doubs was ruled down short of the goal line as he bobbled the throw before securing it outside of the end zone.
-Packers coach Matt LaFleur ran onto the field to argue with officials, and was flagged for unsportsmanlike conduct.
-The Packers called a timeout to avoid a 10-second runoff after the penalty, but LaFleur appeared to be insisting he’d called timeout before stepping onto the field to argue with officials.
+LaFleur ran onto the field to argue with officials and was flagged for unsportsmanlike conduct.
+The Packers called a timeout to avoid a 10-second runoff after the penalty, but LaFleur appeared to be insisting he had called a timeout before stepping onto the field to argue with officials.

 In any case, the Packers still finished the drive with a 15-yard pass from Love to Jayden Reed before halftime. — BEN GOESSLING